radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 Coordinate = Data.define(:x, :y)
 ```

-The only other thing we need from the `Board` is to be able to ask it if a specific cell has a mine or is empty.
+The `Board` should also determine if a specific cell has a mine or is empty.
 If it is empty we want to know how many neighbouring mines it has.
 Since `mines` is already just an array of `Coordinate` objects, we can use it directly:
 ```ruby
 class Board < Data.define(:width, :height, :mines)
     # ...